-You have found the official blog of author and habitual troublemaker, Todd E. Creason.
-You'll find a little bit of everything here--a little history, a little Freemasonry, a little inspiration, and hopefully a lot of good humor.
+You have found the personal blog of author and habitual troublemaker, Todd E. Creason.
+You'll find a little bit of everything here--a little history, a little Freemasonry, a little inspiration, a few personal insights, and hopefully a lot of good humor.

 Like I've said before, when it comes to merchandise featuring Masonic symbols, there's a wide variety to choose from--there's coffee mugs, cuff links, rings, briefcases, boxer shorts, t-shirts, jackets, hats, neckties . . . you name it.
 Those Masonic marketplaces at Grand Lodge meetings and Scottish Rite functions are very popular places for Masons.